Usage

 Inspecting a Commit

-- Double-click a commit (or select and click Details) to view its changed files
+- Double-click a commit to view its changed files

 - From the commit detail view, you can: